meteo-parapente/mtopara-portal/README.md

-# mtopara-help-portal
+# mtopara-portal

-This repository contains the help pages of http://meteo-parapente.com.
+This repository contains the help pages of https://meteo-parapente.com.
 They are written in markdown and processed by https://www.mkdocs.org.

 ## Contributing

-We are happy accepting your changes and improvements to this pages.
+We are happy accepting your changes and improvements to these pages.
 There are two ways:

- * simply send us your improvements by email in a format, that is meaningful for you.
+ * simply send us your improvements by email (support@meteo-parapente.com) in a format that is meaningful for you.
+For example a .doc file.
    We will then take care to include them.

  * use the standard GitHub workflow to fork this repo, make your changes locally and